fanweng/git-basics/README.md

 `$ git remote add origin your_repo_url` from now on 'origin' means your repository

-`$ git push -u origin master` use '-u' for the first time, it can be ignored afterwards
+`$ git push -u origin master` uses '-u' for the first time, it can be ignored afterwards

 # Remove A File